etc27/NYGC_ALS/README.md

     *  a duplication rate of less than 0.5%
 *  Given the large size of the NYGC ALS cohort, RNA-Seq data were produced on 2 different sequencing platforms.
 Exploratory analyses showed a substantial batch effect in gene expression due to the 2 sequencing platforms.

+### Data Processing

+For data processing, I selected metadata from SRA Run Selector and counts data from GEO.
+I noticed there was an omission of 20 cerebellum samples from the SRA Run Selector metadata.
+I went into the metadata files from individual sequencing platforms and added data corresponding to those 20 samples to the metadata.

 ### Conclusions
 *  Criteria for quality control, library preparation, and sample availability are very good